quil-lang/magicl/doc/high-level.md

 The type of the elements of the tensor can be specified with the `:type` keyword, or the constructor will attempt to find an appropriate type from the given arguments.
 The default element type for a tensor is `DOUBLE-FLOAT`.

-The order of the tensor (column-major or row-major) can be specified with the `:order` keyword.
+The layout of the tensor (column-major or row-major) can be specified with the `:layout` keyword.
 This affects the underlying storage of the tensor and will affect how it carries out operations with LAPACK.

 ## Other Library Equivalents